rainlab/vanilla-theme/README.md

 ![Screenshot](https://raw.githubusercontent.com/rainlab/vanilla-theme/master/assets/images/theme-preview.png)

 A plain starter template that contains pre-configured pages for account management, a blog and community forum.
-This theme is forked from the standard demo theme that ships with all copies of October.
+This theme is based on the standard demo theme that is provided by October CMS and with similar functionality to Laravel Jetstream.

 ## Requirements